 Simon O’Connor has been Principal of Jumeirah College – a GEMS Education school – since July 2013.
 Jumeirah College is renowned for providing an outstanding holistic education.
 Over 1100 students from 68 nationalities learn to become dynamic global citizens at the school’s Dubai campus.
-Jumeirah College was recently nominated for three British International Schools Awards.
-Mr. O’Connor brings many years of British school experience as a teacher, department head, and head teacher to his post in the UAE.
+Jumeirah College was nominated recently for three British International Schools Awards.
+Mr O’Connor brings many years of British school experience as a teacher, department head, and head teacher to his post in the UAE.
 In February 2018, he was named runner-up in the GEMS Exceptional Heads of School Awards.

 Tell me about your background, and what inspired you to pursue a career in education?